Our Story

 Our History

-Established by New York City and State to redevelop 42nd Street between 7th and 8th Avenues, New 42 was given the 99-year leases of the block’s seven historic theaters to find new uses for the Apollo Theatre, Empire Theatre, Liberty Theatre, Lyric Theatre, Selwyn Theatre, Victory Theater and Times Square Theater.
+New 42 was originally established in 1990 by New York City and State (as The New 42nd Street) to revive what Rolling Stone called “the sleaziest block in America” – West 42nd Street between 7th and 8th Avenues.
+The independent nonprofit was given the 99-year lease of the block’s seven historic theaters to find new uses for the Apollo Theatre, Empire Theatre, Liberty Theatre, Lyric Theatre, Selwyn Theatre, Victory Theatre and Times Square Theater.